 I don’t take any vitamins or supplements, so what makes my hair so different than other people’s hair?

 I dove into the internet research with great enthusiasm but within a couple of minutes, I was more than a little frustrated.
-I found a million and one articles on how to make hair and nails healthy but none of them was actually fact-based.
+I found a million and one articles on best foods for healthy hair and nail to make healthy hair and nails but none of them was actually fact-based.

 My opinion :